Tennis Elbow

 What causes tennis elbow?

-What are my treatment options?
+What are my treatment options for tennis elbow?

 The most common conservative treatment for tennis elbow is to discontinue the activity causing the pain.
 In addition, pain medications, resting or icing the elbow, exercises or physical therapy to strengthen the elbow and corticosteroid injections are other options.